 Core Daily Diet

-The following is what I eat almost every day, after which I can be certain I will not experience any IBS-related symptoms.
+The following is what I eat almost every day, after which I can be sure I will not experience any IBS-related symptoms.
 I consume other things not listed below – these items fall into one of the following categories:

-- Foods that I know my body can tolerate but are not in my daily diet, e.g. soy pudding
+- Foods that I know my body can tolerate but are not in my daily diet, e.g., soy pudding

 Breakfast (Late morning)

 - 1 bowl of oatmeal plus 5 medium-sized bananas

 - 2 soft boiled eggs; 2 teaspoons of soy sauce added

 - 1 cup of French press coffee, 1 tablespoon of sugar added

 I have my oatmeal with the equivalent of five medium-sized ripe (or sometimes overripe) bananas sliced.
 (I’m not too fond of the taste of unripe bananas, which is low in short-chain carbohydrates and, therefore, safe(r) to eat on a low-FODMAP diet.)
 The oatmeal is made from one cup of rolled oats and about two cups of water (only), cooked in a rice cooker until the mixture is a creamy and soft consistency with a bit of texture.
 The taste may be too bland for some people, but I like my oatmeal this way.